 Mobile devices, such as smartphones and tablets, make it easy to access your University work whilst on the move.

 Before you start using your mobile device for University work then there a few simple, but essential, security considerations that apply equally to both University owned and personal mobile devices.

-It is okay to use mobile devices for most types of University business providing the device has been adequately secured, risks have been assessed and relevant policies have been adhered to:
+It's okay to use mobile devices for most types of University business providing the device has been adequately secured, risks have been assessed and relevant policies have been adhered to.

-If you have access to sensitive information (e.g. personal information or confidential information) then it must not be stored or accessed on a mobile device until you have assessed the risks and taken all necessary steps to secure the device.
+- have access to sensitive information (for example personal information or confidential information) then it must not be stored or accessed on a mobile device until you have assessed the risks and taken all necessary steps to secure the device.
 This includes, but is not limited to, encrypting the device.

 By considering each of the points below you should be able to use your mobile device for University work safely.

 The responsibility for protecting University information is shared between the University and the person using that information, i.e. you!

 Creating, storing, accessing and processing University information on a mobile device exposes information to additional risks and so you must be careful.